normand1/FlightRecorder/README.md

 Options:

 -e, --environment <environment>        the relative path to the environment file -o, --output <output>                  The path to the output directory where you would like to save the network request body responses
+-v, --verbose                          verbose logging -m, --mustache <mustache>              default mustache template [swift, kotlin] or the relative path to the mustache template file
+-r, --requestManager <requestManager>  the path to the output directory for the MockNetworkRequestManager -x, --extension <extension>            extension for mustache template output (e.g. swift, kt, etc...)
--v, --verbose                          verbose logging -h, --help                             output usage information
+-h, --help                             output usage information
 ```